 The three winners were chosen from a pool of 2,000 entries, 375 finalists, and 40 semifinalists.
 The students were evaluated based on the scientific rigor of their projects, their problem-solving abilities, and their potential to become scientific leaders.

 The prize money is essentially a scholarship that will allow Brendan to pay for his entire college education.
 Brendan plans to attend the Missouri University of Science and Technology.
 “I’m going to be studying metallurgical engineering, the study of metals and materials processing,” he said.
 “I want to go into metals processing and manufacturing as a career.”
 This could include manufacturing, processing, foundries, steel mills, or designing engine components for automotive, space, and other industries.

-Crotty said being homeschooled has given him the opportunity to further his studies.
-“I will say that has definitely attributed to everything I’ve done with [the] science fair, definitely more freedom to learn other things and have time to do experimentation and science projects and things like that,” he admitted.
-“Well, since I’m homeschooled, I pretty much spend all my free time doing metalworking.”
+Being homeschooled has given Brendan the opportunity to further his studies.
+“I will say that has definitely attributed to everything I’ve done with [the] science fair, definitely more freedom to learn other things and have time to do experimentation and science projects and things like that,” he explained.
+Homeschooling also gives him more time to work on his hobbies.
+“Well, since I’m homeschooled, I pretty much spend all my free time doing metalworking,” he admitted.

 In addition to his scientific pursuits, the teenager has been volunteering several times a year for living history exhibits—not just demonstrating blacksmithing, but actually repairing and creating implements.
 He always thought it would be something fun to do ever since the first time he saw a blacksmith at a Civil War re-enactment.

 Last summer Brendan became an intern at the American Foundry Group in Muskogee where he worked on a research project for the Steel Founders Society of America.
 This year he started working full-time as Lead Process Engineer and CAD/CAM Programmer at CDS Machine, Inc.